All Episodes

 A subtle upping of the ante in Iran's public position was evident shortly after the North Korea agreement was announced.

-Mohammad Ali Husseini, the foreign ministry spokesman for Iran, declared Tuesday that Iran would never accept suspension of uranium enrichment as a precondition for negotiation.
+Mohammed Ali Hosseini, the foreign ministry spokesman for Iran, declared Tuesday that Iran would never accept suspension of uranium enrichment as a precondition for negotiation.

-So uh the Iranians are looking at this North Korea deal and say, hey, we're gonna hold out for the same thing by that.
+So the Iranians are looking at this North Korea deal and say, hey, we're going to hold out for the same thing.

 And who could blame them?

-Nobody, nobody is talking about that militarily anyway, as a having any chance at hell.
+Nobody is talking about that militarily anyway as having any chance in hell.

-If you're thinking that's gonna happen, I'd wash your mind.
+If you're thinking that's going to happen, I'd wash your mind.

 You know, we'll get rid of torture before we attack Iran.